-The cooling process reduces the temperature of the exhaust gas to approximately 40 °C, which is below the dew point.
-Below the dew point, water starts to condensate out of the exhaust gas, and is then used in the system.
-This can lead to excess water in the system, which is then collected and discharged from the EGC circulation water tank to a drain tank (see section 4.2.3 The iCER drainage system, 4-10).
+The cooling process reduces the exhaust gas temperature to approximately 40°C, which is below the dew point.
+Below the dew point, water starts to condensate out of the exhaust gas and is then used in the system.
+This can lead to excess water in the system.
+This water is then collected and discharged from the EGC circulation water tank to a drain tank (see section 4.2.3 The iCER drainage system, 4-8).

-For further details about the EGC circulation water system, including the size specification for the EGC circulation water tank, see the MIDS.
-The EGC circulation water pump values for pressure and volumetric flow are determined by the EGC (for pump capacities refer to the GTD).
+For further details on the EGC circulation water system, including the size specification for the EGC circulation water tank, please refer to the MIDS.
+The EGC circulation water pump values for pressure and volumetric flow are determined by the EGC (for pump capacities, please refer to the GTD).